Señorita Aruba: International pageants

-MISS ARUBA FOUNDATION The pageant will choose the delegates for Miss International and Miss Earth pageants.
+MISS ARUBA FOUNDATION The winners will represent Aruba at the Miss International Miss World and Miss Earth pageants.
 Before 2011, traditionally the 2nd Runner-up of Star Promotion Foundation Miss Aruba will represent her country at the Miss International pageant.
 In 2011, Aruba made a debut at Miss Earth.
 The Star Promotion Foundation sends a delegate to represent Aruba at Miss Earth.
 In 2011, Mellisa Lacle was appointed to compete at the pageant, she was Miss Aruba 2005 who competed at Miss Universe 2006 in Nevada, USA.